u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/reordering.rst

 .. image:: reordering/product-configured-for-reordering.png
    :align: center
-   :alt: Configure a product for reordering in Odoo.
+   :alt: Configure a product for reordering in Thrive Bureau ERP.

 Add a reordering rule to a product
 ==================================